ivangfr/spring-boot-user-pass-auth-one-time-token-login/README.md

 ## Start Environment

-- In a terminal, make sure you are inside `spring-boot-one-time-token-userpass-auth` root folder;
+- In a terminal, navigate to `spring-boot-one-time-token-userpass-auth` root folder;
 - Run the following command to start docker compose containers:
   ```
   docker compose up -d